MNP-Digital/gulp-registry/README.md

 - `destinationPath` - the path to the backend solution relative to your project root
 - `sources` - an array of objects, each consisting of a `source` (glob pattern) and `destination` (directory joined onto the end of `destinationPath`)

+`port` - default: `9001`

+The port on which to to serve the static HTTP server.

 ## Utility functions